h33p/m0dular-csgo/README.md

 Boost is a build requirement (for now).
 On Windows one way is to get VCPKG and install it through it.

 ##### Windows
-Launch a VS developer command prompt and navigate to the project directory and run:
+Launch a VS developer command prompt, navigate to the project directory and run:
 ```
 meson build --backend vs20<17|19> --buildtype=<release|debug> --cross-file windows_msvc_meson.txt
 ```
-Go to the build directory and run msbuild on the solution file or open it in Visual Studio.
+Go to the build directory and run msbuild on the solution file or open it in Visual Studio and build there.

-You might want to run generate_filters.py file in python in order to generate Visual Studio file filters.
+You might want to run `generate_filters.py` file in python in order to generate Visual Studio file filters.

 ##### Linux/MacOS
 Run: